-- (1) The salary amounts shown in the table reflect amounts actually earned during the year, rather than the annual base salary rates in effect any point in time. - (2) The bonus amounts reflect a signing bonus granted to Mr. Pinkham in 2019 in connection with his election as Chief Executive Officer and a bonus granted to Mr. Valentyn for supporting the Chief Human Resources Officer role until it was filled in March 2020. - (3) These amounts reflect the full grant date fair value of the RSU awards and PSU awards granted during the indicated fiscal year, computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
-In the case of PSUs, the amounts shown are based on the probable outcome of performance conditions, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under ASC Topic 718 as follows: Mr. Pinkham \$1,924,897; Mr. Rehard \$499,928; Mr. Schlemmer \$0; Mr. Valentyn \$299,957; Mr. Kunze \$299,957; and Mr. Morton \$250,081.
-The values of the PSUs at the grant date if the highest level of performance conditions were to be achieved would be as follows: Mr. Pinkham \$2,894,792; Mr. Rehard \$751,825; Mr. Schlemmer \$0; Mr. Valentyn \$451,095; Mr. Kunze \$451,095; and Mr. Morton \$376,089.
+- (4) These amounts reflect the full grant date fair value of all option awards granted during the indicated fiscal year, computed in accordance with ASC Topic 718.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-The assumptions made in valuing the stock awards for 2020, 2019 and 2018 are included under the caption "Shareholders' Equity" in Note 10 of the Notes to Consolidated Financial Statements in the 2020, 2019 and 2018 Annual Reports on Form 10-K, and such information is incorporated herein by reference. - (4) These amounts reflect the full grant date fair value of all option awards granted during the indicated fiscal year, computed in accordance with ASC Topic 718.
-Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-The assumptions made in valuing the stock awards for 2020, 2019 and 2018 are included under the caption "Shareholders' Equity" in Note 10 of the Notes to Consolidated Financial Statements in the 2020, 2019 and 2018 Annual Reports on Form 10-K, and such information is incorporated herein by reference. - (5) The values shown are not current cash benefits, but rather actuarial calculations of the change in the accumulated benefit obligations under the Target SRP and the Regal Pension Plan.
-Mr. Schlemmer had 11 years of credited service with our Company under the Target SRP.
-Mr. Morton's number of years of credited service under the Regal Pension Plan vary based on the applicable portion of the plan, with 27 years being his highest number of years of credited service.
+The assumptions made in valuing the stock awards for 2021, 2020 and 2019 are included under the caption "Shareholders' Equity" in Note 10 of the Notes to Consolidated Financial Statements in the 2021, 2020 and 2019 Annual Reports on Form 10-K, and such information is incorporated herein by reference. - (5) The values shown are not current cash benefits, but rather actuarial calculations of the change in the accumulated benefit obligations under the Regal Pension Plan.
+Mr. Morton's number of years of credited service under the Regal Pension Plan vary based on the applicable portion of the plan, with 28 years being his highest number of years of credited service.
 We do not pay above market earnings under the SDCRP, and as such, no accumulated benefits under such plan are included in this table, consistent with SEC rules. - (6) The amounts shown include payments for personal benefits and for the other items identified in the following sentences.
 We provide a modest level of personal benefits to NEOs.
-These personal benefits in 2020 included use of a company car, for Mr. Morton, a \$2,500 one-time payment in connection with the discontinuation of a legacy retiree medical benefits program on January 31, 2020, and, for Mr. Pinkham, \$80,718, and for Mr. Rehard, \$126,048, as reimbursement to cover expenses relating to their relocation in connection with the opening of the Company's satellite corporate offices in Rosemont, Illinois.
-Other items included in this column for 2020 included the payment of life insurance premiums, the cost of annual executive physicals, Company contributions to the NEOs' 401(k) plan accounts, for Mr. Pinkham, Mr. Rehard, Mr. Valentyn, Mr. Kunze and Mr. Morton, our contributions to their SDCRP accounts and, as previously disclosed in connection with Mr. Schlemmer's January 31, 2020 retirement, a one-time cash payment of \$200,000, and an additional cash payment equal to two-thirds of the acceleration value, determined on the date of his retirement, of Mr. Schlemmer's other outstanding and unvested equity awards, of \$1,324,380. - (7) Mr. Schlemmer retired from our Company effective January 31, 2020.
+These personal benefits in 2021 included use of a company car, for Mr. Rehard, \$16,951, as reimbursement to cover expenses relating to his completing his relocation to nearby the Company's satellite corporate offices in Rosemont, Illinois, and, for Mr. Pinkham, \$15,125 in initiation and membership dues to a club.
+Other items included in this column for 2021 included the payment of life insurance premiums, the cost of annual executive physicals, Company contributions to the NEOs' 401(k) plan and, for Mr. Pinkham, Mr. Rehard, Mr. Valentyn, Mr. Kunze and Mr. Morton, our contributions to their SDCRP accounts.